amilajack/compat-db/README.md

 ## Goals
 - [ ] Provide a compiled list of compatibility records
 - [ ] Provide an API for traversing/filtering the records and finding supported features
+- [ ] Collect all CSS properties and their corresponding values

 ## Installation
 ```bash